Black and white image of two men placing letters in marquee that say "Powell Symphony Hall Future Home of the St. Louis Symphony"

 Celebrated for its long and distinguished recording history dating back to Music Director Vladimir Golschmann’s recordings made for the RCA Victor Red Seal label in the 1930s, the SLSO has made more than 100 recordings of much of the core classical repertoire.
 A revolutionary agreement in the 1980s gave the SLSO the largest recording commitment for an orchestra up until then, with RCA Records committing to 30 discs with the orchestra.
 The SLSO’s recording profile has resulted in 60 Grammy Award nominations and nine wins, including wins for Best Classical Orchestral Recording in 1985 for Sergei Prokofiev’s Symphony No. 5, conducted by Leonard Slatkin, and Best Orchestral Performance in 2015 for John Adams’ City Noir, conducted by David Robertson.
 An eight-CD set of live recordings of Music Director Hans Vonk with the SLSO at Powell Hall received the Eddy Award in the Netherlands—the Dutch equivalent to a Grammy Award.

-The SLSO has become known as a leading American orchestra, regularly recording works by American composers, including John Adams, Aaron Copland, George Gershwin, Leonard Bernstein, Wynton Marsalis, and Samuel Barber—a recording of whose Piano Concerto the SLSO and soloist John Browning won a Grammy Award for Best Classical Performance-Instrumental.
-When Leonard Slatkin became the music director in 1979, the orchestra’s creative direction was further sharpened on American repertoire, while still maintaining a sterling reputation as a standard-bearer for European repertoire.
+The SLSO has become known as a leading American orchestra, regularly recording works by American composers, including John Adams, Samuel Barber, Leonard Bernstein, Aaron Copland, George Gershwin, and Wynton Marsalis.
+When Leonard Slatkin became the music director in 1979, the orchestra’s creative direction was further honed on American repertoire, while still maintaining a sterling reputation as a standard-bearer for European repertoire.
 In 1982, Time Magazine called the SLSO the second-best orchestra in the country.
 That commitment to America’s Musical Spirit led to the creation of a composer-in-residence position at the SLSO, with influential American composers including Joseph Schwantner, Joan Tower, Donald Erb, Donal Fox, and Claude Baker creating new works for the SLSO.
-The orchestra became known as the world’s foremost proponent of contemporary American music.
+The orchestra became known as the world’s foremost proponent of contemporary American music that continues to today, with recent commissions and co-commissions by composers including Jeff Beal, James Lee III, Jessie Montgomery, Kevin Puts, Christopher Rouse, and Nina Shekhar.

-Aside from its vast touring portfolio to communities large and small throughout the Midwest, the SLSO has regularly toured nationally and internationally to critical acclaim.
+In addition its vast touring portfolio to communities large and small throughout the Midwest, the SLSO has regularly toured nationally and internationally to critical acclaim.
 The orchestra first performed in Carnegie Hall in 1950.
 Regular performances at that venue have charmed critics and audiences alike ever since.
 Most recently, the SLSO performed John Adams’ The Gospel According to the Other Mary at Carnegie Hall as part of the composer’s 70th birthday celebration.
 International tours began in 1978 with the first European tour, including three concerts at the Athens Festival.
-In the more than 40 years since that first tour, the SLSO has given concerts in Austria, Belgium, France, Germany, Hong Kong, Japan, the Netherlands, South Korea, Spain, Switzerland, and the United Kingdom.
+In the more than 40 years since that first tour, the SLSO has given concerts in Austria, Belgium, France, Germany, Hong Kong, Japan, the Netherlands, South Korea, Spain, Switzerland, and the United Kingdom—most recently completing a four-country European tour in 2023 with Music Director Stéphane Denève and pianist Víkingur Ólafsson.

 The SLSO places a high value on the music of today and tomorrow, introducing dozens of works into the repertoire through commissions and co-commissions.
 The emphasis on today’s music is realized through a number of initiatives.
-The SLSO regularly commissions new works by talented composers of today, most recently including John Adams, Jeff Beal, Aaron Jay Kernis, Kevin Puts, James Lee III, and Christopher Rouse.
-The innovative St. Louis Symphony: Live at the Pulitzer Series, started in 2004, is an endeavor to identify and perform impactful chamber music works from the 20th and 21st century.
+The SLSO regularly commissions new works by talented composers of today.
+The innovative St. Louis Symphony: Live at the Pulitzer series, started in 2004, is an endeavor to identify and perform impactful chamber music works, primarily from living voices.
 Now in its second decade of concerts, performances take place in the intimate Tadao Ando-designed Pulitzer Arts Foundation building, with music programmed to connect with the current art exhibitions.
 The SLSO also nurtures young regional composers through a unique partnership with the Mizzou New Music Initiative, which gives young composers the opportunity to have their works performed by the SLSO.
-In 2022, the SLSO furthered its commitment to American composers with the start of an annual Composer Workshop, a multi-day immersive residency for composers pursuing post-graduate studies that includes performances by the SLSO and guidance from an annually appointed workshop mentor.

 St. Louis Proud

 The SLSO is a proud member of the St. Louis community, regularly collaborating with many of the region’s great institutions.
-Broadcast partnerships include those with St. Louis Public Radio and Classic 107.3, which broadcast the SLSO’s Saturday night concerts live.
+Broadcast partnerships include those with St. Louis Public Radio and Classic 107.3, which broadcast SLSO concerts on Saturday nights.
 Other recent collaborations include those with The Magic House, Forest Park Forever, Jazz St. Louis, the Saint Louis Zoo, The Muny, the St. Louis Childrens’ Choirs, the Missouri History Museum, L.I.F.E.
-Arts, COCA, The Black Rep, Webster University, the University of Missouri—St. Louis, Urban Chestnut Brewing Company, Shakespeare Festival of St. Louis, Circus Flora, Tower Grove Park, St. Louis County Library District, Saint Louis Science Center, Missouri Botanical Garden, the Endangered Wolf Center, Japanese American Citizens League, Gateway Music Outreach, and the International Institute of St. Louis.
+Arts, COCA, Ballet 314, Saint Louis Dance Theatre, The Black Rep, Webster University, the University of Missouri—St. Louis, Shakespeare Festival of St. Louis, Circus Flora, Tower Grove Park, St. Louis County Library District, St. Louis Public Library, Saint Louis Science Center, Missouri Botanical Garden, the Endangered Wolf Center, Japanese American Citizens League, Gateway Music Outreach, and the International Institute of St. Louis.

 An orchestra for everyone, the SLSO redefined the scope of its mission with the creation of the IN UNISON program in 1992, supported since then by Bayer Fund.
 A revolutionary program designed to embrace the entire region, IN UNISON began with a partnership between the SLSO and African American churches where musicians performed in houses of worship at no cost.
-In fall 1994, the IN UNISON Chorus formed and quickly became a permanent fixture in the SLSO family and the first resident chorus in the country to specialize in the performance and preservation of Black American musical expression.
+In fall 1994, the IN UNISON Chorus formed and quickly became a permanent fixture in the SLSO family and the first resident chorus in the country to specialize in the performance and preservation of music from the African diaspora.
 The IN UNISON program has become a flourishing, multi-faceted program that includes not only the initial church partnerships and chorus, but also the IN UNISON Academy—a support arm of IN UNISON dedicated to assisting young musicians achieve their musical, academic, and career aspirations.

 The SLSO welcomes audiences where they are.
-That inclusive philosophy has resulted in fruitful media partnership that engage the community with SLSO performances.
-Additionally, the SLSO introduced the wide-ranging SLSO Invites initiative in 2019, created by Music Director Stéphane Denève.
-The initiative welcomes partner groups to Stéphane’s Seats at each of Denève’s concerts at no cost.
-SLSO Invites also introduces a more inclusive pricing structure and welcomes students and first responders at reduced rates.
-In 2021, the SLSO introduced Digital Concerts to its portfolio, breaking geographic and accessibility boundaries with high-definition digital performances available through the orchestra’s website.
+The SLSO introduced the wide-ranging SLSO Invites initiative in 2019, created by Music Director Stéphane Denève.
+The initiative welcomes partner groups to Stéphane’s Seats at each of Denève’s concerts at no cost, and also provides free tickets to clients of social service agencies through the ACCESS program.

 Today’s SLSO